BSA Troop 294 / 2294

 Our History

-Troop 294 / 2294 is part of the Monterey Bay Council and is chartered through the Almaden Valley Rotary Club.
-Boys and girls aged 11-17 are welcome, and come from a variety of San Jose schools, including Castillero, Bret Harte, Willow Glen, Pioneer and Leland.
+Troop 294 has been serving boys for decades and welcomed girls in 2025 with the launch of Troop 2294.
+We operate together, providing the same opportunities for all youth.
+We typically have 50 youth members aged 11-17.
+They come from a variety of San Jose schools, including Castillero, Bret Harte, Willow Glen, Pioneer and Leland.
 The diversity of our community provides a rich pool of mentors and peers to help our scouts thrive.
+Our troop is part of the Monterey Bay Council and is chartered through the Almaden Valley Rotary Club.

 Scout-Led